Key disclosure law: France

 (Law #2001-1062 of 15 November 2001 on Community Safety) allows a judge or prosecutor to compel any qualified person to decrypt or surrender keys to make available any information encountered in the course of an investigation.
 Failure to comply incurs three years of jail time and a fine of €45,000; if the compliance would have prevented or mitigated a crime, the penalty increases to five years of jail time and €75,000.

 Germany

 The German Code of Criminal Procedure grants a suspect the right to deny cooperation in an investigation that may lead to incriminating information to be revealed about themselves.
 For private usage is no legal basis that would compel a suspect to hand over any kind of cryptographic key due to this nemo tenetur principle.

-There are different laws (tax, crime, etc.) stating that companies must ensure this data is readable by the government.
-This includes the need to disclose the keys or unencrypted content as and when required.
+Hong Kong

+In Hong Kong, police can demand passwords under the amended 2020 Hong Kong national security law.
+Failure to comply could be punished by up to one year in jail and a fine of up to HK$100,000.